-194. Some members asked Jordan to provide details of its Agreement with the United States on duty free areas.
+- 221. Some members asked Jordan to provide details of its Agreement with the United States on duty free areas.
 The representative of Jordan replied that the United States had proposed the concept of Qualified Industrial Zones (QIZ), extending duty free status to products of the West Bank, Gaza Strip and Qualified Industrial Zones.
 Thus far, only the Irbid (Al-Hassan) Qualifying Industrial Zone had been established in Jordan.
 The QIZ provided non-reciprocal duty free access to the United States' market, provided the products fulfilled certain conditions.
 The direct cost of producing operations performed in the QIZ should account for at least 35 per cent of the appraised value of a product at the time of entry into the United States.
-This could result either by (i) at least one-third (or 11.7 per cent) being contributed by the Jordanian manufacturer in the QIZ, one third by an Israeli manufacturer(s), and the remainder by production at the QIZ, the West Bank/Gaza Strip, in Israel or in the United States; or (ii) by Jordanian and Israeli manufacturers maintaining at least 20 per cent of the total production cost of QIZ-produced good(s), including originating materials, wages and salaries, design, research and development, depreciation of capital investment, overhead expenses, including marketing expenses, etc.
+This could result either by (i) at least one-third (or 11.7 per cent) being contributed by the Jordanian manufacturer in the QIZ, one third by an Israeli manufacturer(s), and the remainder by production at the QIZ, the West Bank/Gaza Strip, in Israel or in the United States; or (ii) by Jordanian and Israeli manufacturers maintaining at least 20 per cent of the total production cost of QIZ-produced good(s), including originating materials, wages and salaries, design, research and development, depreciation of capital investment, overhead expenses, including marketing expenses, etc. - 222.
+[The representative of Jordan stated that his Government would observe the provisions of the WTO including Article XXIV of the GATT 1994 and Article V of the GATS in its trade agreements, and would ensure that the provisions of these WTO Agreements for notification, consultation and other requirements concerning free trade areas and customs unions of which Jordan was a member were met from the date of accession.
+The Working Party took note of these commitments.]

-[Conclusions
+Conclusions

-The Working Party took note of the explanations and statements of Jordan concerning its 195. foreign trade regime, as reflected in this report.
-The Working Party took note of the assurances given Jordan in relation to certain specific matters which are reproduced paragraphs...... of this report.
-The Working Party took note of the commitments given by Jordan in relation to certain specific matters which are reproduced in paragraphs of this report.
+223. The Working Party took note of the explanations and statements of Jordan concerning its foreign trade regime, as reflected in this report.
+The Working Party took note of the commitments given by Jordan in relation to certain specific matters which are reproduced in paragraphs [32, 43, 53, 68, 71, 81, 86, 96, 101, 110, 131, 137, 139, 147, 150, 156 and 222] of this report.
 The Working Party took note that these assurances and commitments had been incorporated in paragraph 2 of the Protocol of Accession of Jordan to the WTO.

-Having carried out the examination of the foreign trade regime of Jordan and in the light of the explanations, commitments and concessions made by the representative of Jordan, the Working Party reached the conclusion that Jordan be invited to accede to the Marrakesh Agreement Establishing the WTO under the provisions of Article XII.
+224. Having carried out the examination of the foreign trade regime of Jordan and in the light of the explanations, commitments and concessions made by the representative of Jordan, the Working Party reached the conclusion that Jordan be invited to accede to the Marrakesh Agreement Establishing the WTO under the provisions of Article XII.
 For this purpose, the Working Party has prepared the draft Decision and Protocol of Accession reproduced in the Appendix to this report, and takes note of Jordan's Schedule of Specific Commitments on Services (document WT/ACC/JOR/.....) and its Schedule of Concessions and Commitments on Goods (document WT/ACC/JOR/.....) that are annexed to the Protocol.
 It is proposed that these texts be adopted by the General Council when it adopts the report.
 When the Decision is adopted, the Protocol of Accession would be open for acceptance by Jordan which would become a Member thirty days after it accepts the said Protocol.
 The Working Party agreed, therefore, that it had completed its work concerning the negotiations for the accession of Jordan to the Marrakesh Agreement Establishing the WTO.]